 The Merry Cemetery is unique in the world.
-The crosses in the graveyard are painted in vivid colours, and the epitaph carved on the cross shows us in an anecdotical manner some insights of the life of the personed buried there.
+The crosses in the graveyard are painted in vivid colours, and the epitaph carved on the cross shows us in an anecdotical manner some insights into the life of the person buried there.
 Then, we will go to Sighet, where we will visit one of the prisons where the Communist regime chained the Romanian elite, after WW2.
 The day will end with a visit to a UNESCO wooden church, where we will learn more about the spirituality and craftsmanship of Maramures people.
 Overnight in Maramures.

 Distance: 100 km, driving time: 2 hours

 We will start the day visiting some local craftsmen.
 Depending on the season and their availability, we can visit a woodcarver, a weaver or see the traditional installation, based on the force of water, used to clean the rugs or other clothes.
 And if we are lucky, maybe we will visit a “horinca – local fruit alcohol” distillery.
 In the afternoon, we will leave Maramures, and after driving over a few mountain passes, we will start the Bucovina part of our tour of Romania.
 Overnight in Bucovina